Wallen-github/PolyhedronSimulation/README.md

     </tr>
 </table>

-The left is the concave polyhendron and the right one is the convex polyhendron.
-For the convex configuration, an animation can be generated shown in following
+The left is the concave polyhedron, and the right one is the convex polyhedron.
+For the convex configuration, an animation can be generated, shown in following

 https://user-images.githubusercontent.com/38872598/221667287-256bf48b-62ab-4483-93cd-5e270db99a5a.mp4